ctag/cpe495/reports/report19.md

 Project Status is a review of what was accomplished last week and a description of where we stand going into this sprint.
 A comparison between goals and actual accomplishments is a good idea.
 -->

-We have delivered a regurgitation of last semesters presentation, as requested.
-We are now spinning back up work on the second keyboard prototype and application software.
+We are redesigning the AT button and printing new test pieces for it.
+We are laser cutting keyboard 2.

 ### Difficulties Encountered